-Any pass-through withholding from Form RI-1099PT must be entered on RI Schedule W and not included in "Other Payments' on this line.
-Form RI-1099PT must be attached to your return.
+Any pass-through withholding from Form RI-1099PT or Pass-through Entity Election Tax from Form RI-1099E must be entered on RI Schedule W and not included in "Other Payments' on this line.
+Form RI-1099PT and Form RI-1099E must be attached to your return.